-Our advertising for Fonar and HMCA re-enforces the unique value provided by Fonar MRI scanners.
-We have increased internet awareness of our product by driving patient traffic to the Upright® scanning centers we manage via the Fonar website (www.fonar.com) as well as by creating Websites for each HMCA location.
-These websites give prospective customers of Upright® MRI scanners a view of operating Upright® MRI centers and highlight the benefits of using an Upright® MRI scanner.
-A complete list of the sites managed by HMCA can be found at HMCA's website, hmca.com.
+Our advertising for FONAR and HMCA reinforces the unique value provided by the FONAR Upright® MRI scanner.
+We have increased internet awareness of our product by driving patient traffic to the HMCA scanning centers we manage via the FONAR website as well as through websites for each HMCA location.
+These websites give prospective customers of Upright® MRI scanners a view of operating Upright® MRI centers and highlight the benefits of using the Upright® MRI scanner.
+A complete list of the sites managed by HMCA can be found at HMCA's website, www.hmca.com.